Homepage > Education and Learning > Schools > Find a School > School Search

 Additional information

-You may wish to contact the SENCo/Deputy SENCo if you feel that your child needs the support of a specialist service.
+You may wish to contact the SENCo or your child’s class teacher if you feel that your child needs the support of a specialist service.

 Some support services available to parents include: